jezzsantos/saastack/src/Tools.GitHubActions/VariableSubstitution/README.md

 ### Source Code

-This action depends on the definition of a set of "required" settings defined in one of your `appsettings.json` files.
+This action depends on the definition of a set of "Required" settings defined in one of your `appsettings.json` files.

 For example,